m5c/spring-security-oauth/README.md

 `127.0.0.1 auth-server`

-This allows refering to the *Authorization Server* by domain name, which is needed because otherwise all services are resolved localhost and associated session cookies override another.
+This allows refering to the *Authorization Server* by domain name, which is needed because otherwise all services are resolved to *localhost* and associated session cookies of individual services override another.

 ### Service Startup